catseye/Maxixe/doc/Design.md

     don't rely too heavily on side conditions for their rules) can be captured.

 *   **Predicate Logic**: see the Generality point above.
-I believe the examples show that a significant portion, if not all, of first-order logic, can be coded in Maxixe.
+I believe the examples show that a significant portion, but perhaps not yet all, of first-order logic, can be coded in Maxixe.

 *   **Correctness**: see the Disclaimer in the README.
 It's probably very close, but I wouldn't put money on it quite yet.
 Bugs are always possible.